segmentio/segment-docs/src/segment-app/iam/scim.md

 ## Attribute Mapping

 When intergrating Segment SCIM and your IdP you may need to map attributes for users.
 The only attributes that Segment SCIM supports are `userName` and `displayName`.
-You should leave an existing mapping for the `email` SAML attribute, which you may have setup during your initial SSO onboarding.
-This mapping supports SAML authentication, and is separate from setting up SCIM.
+You should leave any existing mapping for the `email` SAML attribute, which you may have setup during your initial SSO onboarding.
+This mapping supports SAML authentication, and is separate from setting up SCIM, but may be within the same page depending on your IdP.

 You'll need to map an email (IdP) to `userName` (Segment).
 Depending on your IdP this attribute may be called `email` or simply `mail`.
 If your IdP uses emails for usernames, you can map `userName` (IdP) to `userName` (Segment).